I have an old Pinnock and need help on how to use it /how to thread it/ an instruction manual. Can you help?

 Above All Fabric

 Where you do get boutique patterns in Australia?

 I have bought my Jalie, Hot Patterns, Ottobre, Collette, Anna Maria Horner and other boutique patterns through Crafty Mamas.
 Many of these patterns are also available through Pattern Review, which is a website that every dressmaker should know about!

 Where do you get your bag patterns and supplies?

 Where do you buy fabrics and supplies in Melbourne?

-GJ’s Discount Fabrics - dress and evening fabrics on the ground floor, remnants and dance/stretch fabrics in the back room, then upstairs to quilting cotton heaven.
-Edited to add - they’ve recently renovated and moved all the departments around – I haven’t been in yet to see what is where, but I’m sure it will all be good!
+GJ’s Discount Fabrics – quilting cotton heaven downstairs, dress and evening fabrics, remnants and dance/stretch fabrics in the back room.
+They have a wonderful workspace upstairs and often run classes or hire out the space.
 These ladies know their stuff.
-No online presence – word of mouth seems to keep them extremely successful.
+Minimal online presence – word of mouth seems to keep them extremely successful.

 Clegs – beautiful range of dress and evening fabrics and Liberty prints.
 The city store also has quilting fabrics and yarn.
 The Brunswick store is much smaller but still has a good range.
 Once again, the staff know their stuff.